U.S. electricians earn $61,590 per year on average

 | Local 26 (Washington DC) | $50.88/hr | $12.40/hr | $8.00/hr |

-Total package includes base + H&W + pension + annuity + training fund + NEBF.
-Why "$45/hr base" is really "$80+/hr total compensation."
+Total package = base + H&W + pension + annuity + training fund + NEBF.
+That is why "$45/hr base" is really "$80+/hr total compensation."
 Full union vs non-union analysis.

 Full Electrician Salary Guide